Who is Hopebridge?

 Now this is where our partners come in: once proposed, the physician needs to review and approve the plan.

 Once the logistics are cleared, your patient will receive one-on-one attention and care.
-With our center-based Hopebridge360 model, the child will receive one-on-one attention through ABA’s evidence-based practices blended with other crucial services, like occupational, speech and physical therapies.
+With our center-based Hopebridge360 model, the child will receive one-on-one attention through ABA’s evidence-based practices blended with other crucial services, like occupational and speech therapies.

 All programs are developed and overseen by a Board Certified Behavior Analyst (BCBA), but directed by parents’ and physicians’ input on goals.
 For instance, if they want to prepare the patient for school or learn to socialize with other children, we have the experience, time and resources to start small and build our way up.
 Our therapists begin with one-on-one skills, then can slowly work up to parallel play, interactive play and even mock classroom-like settings.
 Your patients will have access to on-site clinical support, which ensures safe responses to prevent, minimize and manage behavioral challenges.